DOberhaus/improving-outcomes/README.md

 MAA2018-84 Improving outcomes for young adults through effective service delivery

 ## Overview
-This repo contains the Impact Lab social outcomes and cost estimates.
+This repo contains the social outcomes and cost estimates.
 This is a temporary location while we work on a better place to share open data.

 ## License
 Data is licensed under Creative Commons Zero v1.0 Universal license.
 A summary of this license can be found [here](https://creativecommons.org/publicdomain/zero/1.0/).